๐ŸงฉDiscrete Mathematics

 Why This Matters

-Proof techniques are the backbone of discrete mathematics—and honestly, of all rigorous mathematical thinking.
+Proof techniques are the backbone of discrete mathematics and of all rigorous mathematical thinking.
 You're not just being tested on whether you can recite definitions; you're being tested on whether you can construct valid arguments and recognize which proof strategy fits which situation.
 Every theorem you encounter in this course was established using one of these techniques, and exam questions frequently ask you to either write proofs yourself or identify the method being used in a given argument.

 Forward-Building Proofs